49-Day Pratyabhijna Retreat

 Although the meals are substantial, we recommend bringing some snacks to supplement them.
 Good snacks include nuts, energy bars, and dried fruit.
 You may also want to bring olive or coconut oil, spirulina, and other superfood supplements.
 (You can buy oils, nuts, and some kinds of dried fruit in Pochutla.
 Other items are best brought from home.)

 The food provided is intended to be sufficient.
-However, you may sometimes wish to have an extra portion.
-Second portions are available for $50.00 MXN per meal.
+However, you may sometimes wish to have an extra portion, which will be available for an additional fee.
 You may request more food by writing a letter to the on-site Karma Yogi.
 Payment for additional food may be made at the end of the retreat.

 As our resources at Refugio Terraza de la Tierra are limited, we generally cannot make accommodations for special kinds of diets.
 That said, if there are things you don’t eat, we will make a note of them and do our best to keep them off your plate.
 If, for example, you do not eat black beans, when we are serving them to others, we will try to give you more salad, rice, etc. to replace them.
 We cannot, however, make a special meal for you.
 Please feel free to contact the Retreat Coordinator for more information or if you have specific questions.